-In M&A transactions, there are several factors that substantially influence the success of an acquisition, namely (i) the strategic motives, (ii) selection criteria (i.e., price and strategic fit), (iii) acquisition experience, (iv) management involved in process, (v) the ability to plan and structure, in advance, different stages of the transaction, (vi) the knowledge of the market and potential competitors of the target company, and (vii) the choice of teams and advisers to execute the transaction, among others.
+In M&A transactions, there are several factors that substantially influence the success of an acquisition, namely the (i) strategic motives, (ii) selection criteria (i.e., price and strategic fit), (iii) acquisition experience, (iv) management involved in process, (v) ability to plan and structure, in advance, different stages of the transaction, (vi) knowledge of the market and potential competitors of the target company, and (vii) choice of teams and advisers to execute the transaction, among others.
+Environmental, social, and governance ("ESG") concerns are starting to be considered by sellers as a relevant factor when assessing offers.